 This field trip starts off with a visit to the playa, where we talk about wetlands, plant and animal adaptations, the water cycle, and the unique features of Great Salt Lake.
 Next, students learn how to use binoculars and travel over the causeway to observe and identify birds and wildlife.
 We conclude with a visit to the beach at Ladyfinger Point, where students learn about oolitic sand and wade in the Lake for a salty, hands-on experience with brine shrimp and brine flies.

-Subscribe to our Lakeside Learning email list to be notified when applications open and receive program updates.
+Subscribe to our Lakeside Learning email list to be notified when applications open.

 We are pleased to offer financial assistance to public schools by offering FREE field trips PLUS bus reimbursement grants.
 For private schools and homeschool groups, we charge a small instructional fee and are unable to offer transportation grants at this time.